wesdeveloper/snacks-machine/README.md

 # Machine Snacks

-A system to communicate with the snacks machine.
+A system to communicate with the snacks machine, and make the control of credits on the card.

 ### Prerequisites

-You need to have node/npm and mongo installed on your machine.
+You need to have node/npm and mongodb installed on your machine.

 ## Getting Started